anilkarasah/ExpenseManagementSystem/README.md

 ## API Documentation

-You can view the documentation of the API via [Postman Documentation of EMS](https://documenter.getpostman.com/view/19777122/UyxjEkai)
+You can view the documentation of the API through [Postman Documentation of EMS](https://documenter.getpostman.com/view/19777122/UyxjEkai)

-## To Do List

-- [x] User should be able to see all of his/her cards.
-- [x] User information should be kept in the request object after login.
-- [x] JWT should be created after login is successful.
-- [x] Assigning card leads to card duplication on user.
-- [x] If a user forgots the password, it should be resetable.
-- [x] Signed up users should be able to log in.
-- [x] Summary should be created when a new user signs up.
-- [x] Added card model
-- [x] Added sign-up
-- [x] Added user model